parasj/papers/distributed_systems/chord.md

 * Tapestry is topology aware which can accelerate lookups.
 * Chord is a simpler protocol with simpler addition/removal of nodes.
 * Both have `O(log n)` lookup costs.

+## Review

+This paper details a low-overhead DHT (distributed hash table) that has a $O(\log{N})$ storage requirement and messages lookup requirement in a stead state.
+This information requirement is also best-case to bound the amount of lookups needed to answer a DHT query.
+If there are less than $O(\log{N})$ pointers , then messages will still route (as long as any node can talk to another node.
+The algorithm has a nice correctness proof which demonstrates its efficacy.
+I find it interesting that Chord cites Tapestry (next paper) and then claims that it is much simpler.

+Chord solves four problems: 1) load balancing, 2) decentralization, 3) scalability, 4) availability and 5) flexible mapping.
+Consistent hashing acts as the backbone for this algorithm (I will not cover as I am familiar with it).
+But it mitigates the need to maintain an index of all other nodes by keeping pointers to nodes approximately at the multiples of 2 around the hash ring.

+My main criticism for this paper is that it makes various assuptions about the network.
+For the peer-to-peer file sharing use case that motivated many early works in DHT, links can be across several orders of magnitude of bandwidth.
+And network links are highly asymmetric between upload and download bandwidth.
+The paper also farily acknowledges that the proofs depend on uniform randomness of hashes.
+But clients near each other may be on the same subnet, etc., so hashing IP addresses may not be sufficient to ensure that machine identifiers are sufficiently uniformly distributed.